sri-pujitha/SQL-Query-Analyzer-Optimization-Advisor/README.md

 SELECT * FROM orders WHERE customer_id = 42;
 ```

-Against the sample schema, this should be flagged as a **full table scan**
-with a suggested `CREATE INDEX` statement.
-Run that statement, re-analyze
-the same query, and watch the finding disappear — a nice before/after to
+Against the sample schema, this should be flagged as a full table scan with a suggested CREATE INDEX statement.
+Run the suggested statement and analyze the same query again to see if the issue is resolved.
-show in an interview or demo video.

 ## Design decisions & trade-offs

-- **`EXPLAIN FORMAT=JSON` over `EXPLAIN ANALYZE`** — plain `EXPLAIN` uses
-  the optimizer's *estimates*, not actual execution stats, which means it's
+- **`EXPLAIN FORMAT=JSON` over `EXPLAIN ANALYZE`** — The project uses EXPLAIN FORMAT=JSON to get the query execution plan without actually executing the query.
+EXPLAIN ANALYZE could be added in a future version to compare estimated and actual execution details.
-  safe to run even on write-heavy production tables without side effects.
-  `EXPLAIN ANALYZE` (which actually runs the query) was left as a natural
-  "v2" extension.
-- **SELECT-only restriction** — the API rejects anything that isn't a
-  `SELECT`, since this tool is for *analyzing* queries, not running
-  arbitrary SQL against a user's database.
+- **SELECT-only restriction** — The API only accepts SELECT queries because the purpose of the project is to analyze queries rather than execute other types of SQL statements.
-- **Heuristic rules, not a query planner** — the goal is surfacing the same
+- **Heuristic rules, not a query planner** — The project uses rule-based checks to identify common performance issues.
+It does not try to replace MySQL's query optimizer or cost model.
-  red flags a human reviewer would notice, not perfectly replicating
-  MySQL's cost model.

-## Possible extensions (good "what I'd do next" talking points)
+## Possible extensions

-- Support `EXPLAIN ANALYZE FORMAT=JSON` for actual vs. estimated row counts
+- Support EXPLAIN ANALYZE FORMAT=JSON to compare estimated and actual row counts
 - Add PostgreSQL support alongside MySQL
-- Track query history and diff plans before/after an index change
+- Track query history and compare execution plans before and after an index change
-- Auto-apply suggested indexes to a scratch/staging copy and re-run EXPLAIN
-  to quantify the improvement
+- Apply suggested indexes to a test database and re-run EXPLAIN to measure the improvement